AndreasHeger/CGATReport/doc/Transformations.rst

 melt
 ====

-The :class:`SphinxReportPlugins.Transformer.TransformerMelt` creates a melted table.
+The :class:`CGATReportPlugins.Transformer.TransformerMelt` creates a melted table.
 See `<http://scienceoss.com/restructure-or-reformat-dataframes-in-r-with-melt>
 here`_ for an example.